If you’ve never heard of a USDA loan, you’re not alone. In fact, you might even call the benefits of USDA loans a well-kept secret. Well, not anymore!

 USDA loans work similar to other government backed mortgage options.
 Homebuyers will work with a USDA lender, become preapproved, put in an offer on a home, go through the USDA loan appraisal, lender underwriting and finally on to closing.

-While the $0 down advantage is key, these government-backed loans offer a host of other big benefits, too.
+While the $0 down advantage is key, these government-backed loans offer a host of other big benefits.
 Here are 10 facts and benefits of USDA loans that might surprise you.

-You can purchase with a USDA loan only in a qualified rural area, but many people are shocked to learn how the USDA defines “rural.”
+To qualify for a USDA loan, the home must be located in a qualified rural area, but many people are shocked to learn how the USDA defines “rural.”
 Generally, according to their guidelines, it includes any areas with a population of less than 35,000.
-In fact, an estimated 97 percent of the U.S. is eligible for USDA lending.
+According to many sources, an estimated 97% of the U.S. meets the rural area requirements.

-So unless you have your sights set on the bright lights of an urban area, you are probably in luck to qualify for a USDA loan.
+So unless you have your sights set on living in a big city, you might qualify for a USDA loan.
 These loans aren’t just for rural areas or farmers.

-When you hear “rural,” you might be thinking a big ranch or lots of acres, but that isn't the case.
-USDA loans cover just about any type of dwelling that you might be interested in, from new construction and existing single-family homes to manufactured or modular homes and even condos and townhouses.
+When you hear “rural,” you might be thinking of a big ranch or lots of acres, but that isn't the case.
+USDA loans cover many different types of properties, including new construction, existing single-family homes, manufactured or modular homes, condos and townhouses.
+You can also use a USDA loan to buy a foreclosed home or short sale.

-While USDA loans aren’t for every property, they aren’t for every budget, either.
-The USDA and lenders consider your household income when evaluating your eligibility.
-Generally, you can’t make more than 115 percent of the area’s median income.
+USDA loans are designed for low-income borrowers, so your lender will consider your household income when evaluating your eligibility.
+Generally, you can’t make more than 115% of the area’s median income.

 Lenders will look at the total household income, including people who won’t be obligated on the new mortgage, but there are some qualified deductions that can be subtracted.